U.S. History I: ON-LINE COURSE

 Materials You Will Read:

 I *highly* suggest you print out these readings if you can.
 Printing out readings helps you become an “active reader,” which means you can take notes, highlight, etc. as you read.
-Plus this will help you to locate page number when taking the quizzes.
+Plus this will help you to locate page numbers when taking the quizzes.
 You have free printing on campus!

 Cover Image for Discovering the American Past: A Look at the Evidence, Volume I: To 1877